Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Cat Posts/Modules/Buffing Device.md

 Every #100 CatBux Spent To Improve Makes

-Device Buff Stats By 2% More.
+Device Buff Stats By 2% More, Improvment Caps

+At 50%.